syang7081/server-authentication/README.md

 3. For client and server communication using WebSocket, a specific message type can be defined to exchange data to authenticate the server.
 Right after a Websocket is established, client can authenticate the server by following steps (5a) - (5f), plus digital signature verification described in Note 1.
 TLS extension support by WebSocket libraries is, therefore, not required.

+4. SSO user access token can be used to authenticate resources servers, see project wiki page: https://github.com/syang7081/server-authentication/wiki.

 ## Code Example

 The following client and server code based on OpenSSL demonstrates how steps (5a) - (5f) in the above protocol work: